tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 # Introduction

-Questions:
+[Include one of my self-portraits here.]

+Hi, my name is Tom Hartung and I tend to prefer observing to deciding.

+So it's only natural for me to ask a lot of questions.
+Here are a handful that I am thinking about right now:

+- How well do you know yourself?
+- Do you ever wonder why other people aren't more like you?
 - Are you as happy as you could be?
+- Do you ever wonder where other people are coming from?
+- Could your relationships be better?
 - Would you like to know why some people just rub you the wrong way, right from the start?
-- Do you really know yourself?
-- Do you ever wonder why other people aren't more like you?
-- Could your relationships be better?
-- Do you ever wonder where other people are coming from?
-- Would you like to know why you relate to some fictional characters better than others?
 - Do you go through life without direction, just responding to things, like flotsam?
-- Etc., "as many as possible"
-- Would you like to know why
-- Do you ever wonder why

-**Grojas can help answer all of these questions.**
+The next section explains how having an image of your personality - something I call a "spiritual portrait" or "Groja"[footnote] - can help answer these questions.

 # Why Would You Want an Image of Your Personality?